Anchorage pilot awarded back pay in whistleblower case

 A federal judge has sided with an Anchorage pilot who claimed a Homer-based air carrier fired him for reporting safety problems.

-The Anchorage Daily News reports Brian Bell had reported that Bald Mountain Air Service falsified safety records and had gaps in drug and alcohol testing, prompting a Federal Aviation Administration inspection in 2012.
+Brian Bell had reported that Bald Mountain Air Service falsified safety records and had gaps in drug and alcohol testing, prompting a Federal Aviation Administration inspection in 2012, the Anchorage Daily News reported Tuesday.

-Bell filed a complaint with the Occupational Safety and Health Administration after he lost his job two days following that inspection.
+Bell filed a complaint with the Occupational Safety and Health Administration after losing his job two days following that inspection.

-The judge's order says Bell is entitled to more than $500,000 in back pay and $10,000 in damages and attorney fees.
+The judge's order signed last week states Bell is entitled to more than $500,000 in back pay and $10,000 in damages and attorney fees.
+Bald Mountain also must offer Bell a pilot job once he renews his medical certificate.

+Bell claimed that the company had forged training records, deactivated a malfunctioning fire detection system on a plane, and ordered employees to hide maintenance issues from FAA investigators.

-Attorney Aaron Sperbeck says Bald Mountain is reviewing the order, and plans to file an appeal to clarify "certain legal inconsistencies within the decision."
+Bald Mountain is reviewing the judge's order, and plans to file an appeal to clarify "certain legal inconsistencies within the decision," attorney Aaron Sperbeck said.
+The company was "very pleased" that the judge had agreed with Bald Mountain on several issues, overturning findings in a preliminary report from 2016, he said.

+The company had appealed a 2016 preliminary report by OSHA that found Bell had reason to believe he was fired over his complaints to the FAA.
+The judge determined there was no proof that the company had "blacklisted" Bell within the aviation industry, which Bell had claimed.

+The company was also ordered to expunge Bell's personnel records and refrain from "retaliating or discriminating" against him for bringing the claim.

 Comments